Accessibility

 Handouts

-A list of resources for government agencies and other organizations on creating accessible communications for people with disabilities.
-Continue reading “Resources for Creating Accessible Communication”
+Resources government agencies, businesses, and others can use to make their online communications accessible for people with disabilities.
+Continue reading “Resources for Creating Accessible Online Communications”

 Ensuring Equal Access to Justice for Those Who Are Deaf or Hard of Hearing